Is it safe to flush cat litter or will you be throwing money down the toilet in blockages and repairs?

 If the amount was not huge then you should be fine.
 Nevertheless, it might be a good idea to get a plunger and use that and see if it gets out any of the litter.

 If the litter has clumped further down the pipes you may need something like drain rods to try and get it out.

 More often than not though you will have to call a plumber and pay the hefty price.

 How to Unclog Cat Litter from a Toilet?

 Locating the actual blockage can be both frustrating and very time consuming.
 In some cases the pipe can be blocked under the ground and in the worst scenario, may require a lot of digging to locate.

-The second problem is that once you do find it, it needs to be unblocked and I assure you that is one of the most unpleasant things you will ever have to do.
-It truly stinks and I would always recommend paying a professional to do this, even though it will cost a lot of money.
+The second problem is that once you do find it, it needs to be unblocked and you can imagine that is an unpleasant thing to do.

-If a toilet does get clogged the first thing to try is a plunger.
+If a toilet does get clogged, the first thing to try is a plunger.
 If that fails then try a commercial drain unblocker and see if that works.
 If not you will have to call a plumber.